 Important information for Food Vendors cooking, preparing and dispensing food on site in a temporary set up (under a tent) OR has a mobile unit:

 - If a food vendor has a mobile unit permitted by the Health Department, please submit a copy of your mobile unit permit to the Health Department.
 The Health Department may or may not conduct an inspection depending on your inspection status.
 If the mobile unit is from out of state, the Health Department will conduct an inspection and issue a permit to operate in Virginia.

 - For vendors providing samples of products they make or sell, such as dips, spread, baked goods, etc., the Health Department asks that you contact them to discuss your operation, the foods to be sampled and permit and/or inspection status.

 STRAWBERRY FOODS AND BEVERAGES are highly recommended and encouraged.
-If you wish to be judged, please fill out an APPLICATION at the Vendor Check-In.
-Food judging will take place between 10:00am–12:00pm.
-Prizes will be awarded on: 1.
+If you wish to be judged, please fill out an application at the Vendor Check-In Booth.
+Food judging will take place between 10:00am–11:00pm.
+1st place prizes ($75 each) will be awarded to a Commercial Food Vendor and a Non-Commercial Food Vendor and based on: 1.
 Strawberry Taste, 2.
 Taste, 3.
 Taste, 4.
 Visual appeal, and 5.
 Originality.